Academic Opportunities in the Humanities

 - The Writing Program approaches writing as one of the most important ways we have of making discoveries about ourselves and the world around us and of communicating these insights to others.

-- The Language Program offers instruction in ten languages and emphasizes the interdisciplinary understanding of the cultural values, history, literature, art, politics, economics, which each language reflects and communicates.
+- The Languages and Applied Linguistics Program offers instruction in ten languages and emphasizes the interdisciplinary understanding of the cultural values, history, literature, art, politics, economics, which each language reflects and communicates.

 - The Institute for Humanities Research is an incubator for humanities research.
 It comprises twelve research clusters, seven centers, and other projects that resonate across cultural, class, and national boundaries.